ananyamanan/Fake_news_detection/README.md

 # Fake_news_detection
-A model to determine the accuracy of new
+A model to determine the accuracy of news